-The Company's internal strategic planning processes currently extend to March 2024 which covers the delivery timeframe for the Company's existing aircraft orders and its long-term passenger growth target to 200m customers p.a.
-Future assessments of the Company's prospects are subject to uncertainty that increases with time and cannot be guaranteed or predicted with certainty.
+The Group's internal strategic planning processes currently extend to March 2025 which covers the expected delivery timeframe for the Group's existing aircraft orders and its long-term passenger growth target to approximately 200m customers p.a..
+Future assessments of the Group's prospects are subject to uncertainty that increases with time and cannot be guaranteed or predicted with certainty.

-The Directors have taken account of the Company's strong financial and operating condition, its BBB+ (stable) credit rating (with both standard & Poor's and Fitch ratings), the principal risks and uncertainties facing the Company, as outlined in the Principal Risks and Uncertainties section starting on page 59, and the Company's ability to mitigate and manage those risks.
-Appropriate stress-testing of the Company's internal budgets are undertaken by management on an ongoing basis to consider the potential impact of severe but plausible scenarios in which combinations of principal risks materialise together.
+The Directors have taken account of the Group's strong financial and operating condition, its BBB credit rating (with both Standard & Poor's and Fitch Ratings), the available sources of finance including access to the capital markets, sale & leaseback transactions, secured debt structures, cash on hand of approximately €3.8bn at March 31, 2020 and €3.9bn at June 30, 2020 and the sensitivity to changes in these items.
+The Directors considered the Group's cash generation and preservation projections throughout the Covid-19 crisis and through to the end of the current aircraft purchase program (over the next five years) together with the principal risks and uncertainties facing the Group, as outlined in the Principal Risks and Uncertainties section starting on page 71, and the Group's ability to mitigate and manage those risks.
+Appropriate stress-testing of the Group's internal budgets, liquidity and cashflows are undertaken by management on an ongoing basis to consider the potential impact of severe but plausible scenarios in which combinations of principal risks materialize together.

-Based on this assessment, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the course of the existing Boeing aircraft orders.
+Based on this assessment, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the course of the existing Boeing aircraft order.